Can World Hijab Day Help End Discrimination? An Interview with Founder Nazma Khan

-Now in its seventh year, Nazma believes wearing the hijab, even if for only a day, can be the start of ending misconceptions and fostering greater understanding.
+Now in its eighth year, Nazma believes wearing the hijab, even if for only a day, can be the start of ending misconceptions and fostering greater understanding.
 She’s met her share of critics in this journey but remains steadfast in her ideas that inviting women - non-Hijabi Muslims and non-Muslims - to wear the hijab can help increase religious tolerance .
 I caught up with Nazma and asked her about if the messaging of WHD has changed in the past seven years, why she wears the hijab and what she has to say to her critics.

 It’s been seven years since you started World Hijab Day (WHD), meant to celebrate a woman’s right to wear hijab.
 How have you seen this event evolve?